 In addition, for many parents, second-hand smoke was an unknown danger to their children.
 Now, aware of the health risks it poses, today's parents are becoming more conscious and making different decisions than their parents once did.

-As things change in our world, it's become important for grandparents to check with their grown children and be in sync with their parenting styles.
+As things change in our world, it has become important for grandparents to check with their grown children and be in sync with their parenting styles.
 Communication and respect are key aspects of the grandparent to parent relationship.
-However, remember that some things will never change - grandparents' love, genuine concern, and dreams for their grandchildren.
+However, remember that some things will never change: the importance of grandparents and grandparents' love for their grandchildren.

 Here are some tips for establishing the role of grandparents in a child's life that make both the parents and children happy and safe.